junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 As it turns out, if an angel really puts their mind into hunting, they can be a damn good hunter -- the best hunter in the world that a hunter could ever be, actually.

-The vicious things give off a dark vibe, not as evil as demons, but also stink so much that they differ from the humans.
-Castiel can sense them, pick them out from the crowd like picking out peas from rice.
-He drags the random werewolves, shapeshifters, vampires, or djinns out of their nests.
-Sometimes he drops them to Crowley's lab, other times he fries their brains out himself when reading their minds.
+The vicious things give off a dark vibe, not as evil as demons, but also stink so much that they differ from humans.
+Castiel can sense them, pick them out from the crowd like peas from rice.
+He drags random werewolves, shapeshifters, vampires, or djinns out of their nests.
+Sometimes he drops them at Crowley's lab, other times, he fries their brains himself when reading their minds.

 He doesn't have the luxury of taking things slowly now, Castiel tells himself.
-Every minute wasted on the Earth, every minute spent talking to a monster when he can just reach inside and read, he thinks of Dean in the Purgatory, being hunted and chased by the millions of monsters in there, he thinks of Dean dead, there, alone, and as a vampire.
+Every minute wasted on Earth, every minute spent talking to a monster when he can just reach inside and read, he thinks of Dean in Purgatory, being hunted and chased by millions of monsters.
+He thinks of Dean trapped there, alone, as a vampire, and dying.

-Castiel's eyes glow with blue white lights, the two vampires in front of him vaporized in an instant.
-They don't know anything about Purgatory or their Alpha anyway, or if they do, they refuse to give them up.
-Castiel decides they do not worth his patience.
+Castiel's eyes glow with blue-white light, the two vampires in front of him vaporized in an instant.
+They don't know anything about Purgatory or their Alpha anyway, or if they do, they refuse to give him up.
+Castiel decides they aren't worth his patience.

 "I think that's far enough, Angel."
-A low male voice sounds up behind him.
+A low male voice sounds behind him.

-Castiel turns around, the grace in his eyes barely recedes.
+Castiel turns around, the grace in his eyes barely receding.
 He has the angel blade ready.

-The man has a strong built, decent suits and outfits -- at the first sight he can fit perfectly into some upper class, drinking afternoon tea and talking horse racing with fancy ladies and gentlemen of Old Britain.
+The man has a strong build, decent suits and outfits -- at first glance, he could fit perfectly into some upper-class gathering, drinking afternoon tea and talking horse racing with fancy ladies and gentlemen of Old Britain.
 Except the tea is probably made of human blood.
-Castiel can see the fangs just as he can see the man's skin and clothes.
+Castiel can see the fangs just as clearly as he can see the man's skin and clothes.

-"Alpha vampire."
-Castiel speaks, closest thing to a greeting.
+"Alpha vampire," Castiel says, the closest thing to a greeting.

 "You killed enough of my children."
-The vampire has a slow, almost elegant tone -- the tone of someone who has been living for centuries.
+The vampire speaks in a slow, almost elegant tone -- the tone of someone who has been living for centuries.
 "I understand you want to schedule an appointment."

-"Where is the Purgatory?"
-Castiel asks the only thing he cares about.
+"Where is Purgatory?"
+Castiel asks, the only thing he cares about.

-"Why would you want to know?"
-Alpha vampire asks, almost politely.
+"Why would you want to know?" the Alpha vampire asks, almost politely.

-But Castiel's patience is wearing out fast.
+But Castiel's patience is wearing thin.
 He takes a few steps closer.
-"Would you believe if I say it's actually to save a friend?
-Who gets turned into one of you?"
+"Would you believe me if I say it's actually to save a friend?
+One who's been turned into one of you?"

-The thought of Dean being a vampire hurts just as much as knowing he's in the Purgatory.
-Cas thinks, almost winces by just thinking it, but he makes sure it doesn't show.
-He shuts that train of thoughts off.
+The thought of Dean being a vampire hurts just as much as knowing he's in Purgatory.
+Cas thinks, almost winces at the thought, but makes sure it doesn't show.
+He shuts that train of thought off.
 They'll figure that out later, once he finds the place and finds him.

 "Dean Winchester, is it?"
 The Alpha studies his face.
-Castiel maintains his expression straight.
-As much as the uneasiness of being scrutinized, he makes his face blank, staring back at the vampire.
+Castiel keeps his expression straight.
+As much as the uneasiness of being scrutinized, he holds his face blank, staring back at the vampire.

-"So you know him."
-Castiel says as an answer.
+"So you know him," Castiel says as an answer.

-"Not just know him, I had seen through his mind as he had seen through mine."
-The vampire states it factually.
+"Not just know him.
+I saw through his mind as he saw through mine," the vampire states flatly.

-That makes Castiel squints.
-He tilts his head, "What do you mean?"
+That makes Castiel squint.
+He tilts his head.
+"What do you mean?"

-The Alpha Vampire smiles.
-"Our minds, think of it as a hive.
-I can feel all of my children, no matter where they are, and they can feel mine.
+The Alpha vampire smiles.
+"Our minds -- think of it as a hive.
+I can feel all of my children, no matter where they are, and they can feel me.
 So when Dean was one of us, he was no exception."

 "Was?"
 Cas can't help noticing.

-"Purgatory isn't exactly the signal cover zone, you may say."
+"Purgatory isn't exactly a signal-covered zone, you might say."

-Cas swallows, pushing down hard at the thoughts that Dean might be dead -- that's why the connection breaks, dead even in the afterlife, dead in every sense -- pushing away the pondering of where he would go next.
-He doesn't have time for this twisting sick feeling curling low in his stomach now.
-He pushes them all down to the bottom.
+Castiel swallows, pushing down hard on the thoughts that Dean might be dead -- that's why the connection breaks, dead even in the afterlife, dead in every sense -- pushing away the contemplation of where he would go next.
+He doesn't have time for this sick twisting feeling curling low in his stomach.
+He pushes it all down to the bottom.

 Castiel raises his angel blade higher, standing in a more menacing stance.
 "Do you know how to get there?"

-"I might."
-The vampire says, unshifted by the killing look in the angel's eyes or his blade, knowing far too well about how negotiation or leverage usually work.
+"I might," the vampire says, unshaken by the killing look in the angel's eyes or his blade, knowing far too well how negotiation and leverage usually work.

 "And?"
 Castiel tries hard not to sound too desperate but fails.

-"And while I can't take you there personally, I know someone who can.
+"While I can't take you there personally, I know someone who can.
 It's no problem."
-The vampire looks at him in the eyes, grinning wider.
+The vampire looks him in the eyes, grinning wider.
 "Now, shall we talk terms?"

 It is not a good deal, technically.
-Castiel knows it far too clear, so does the Alpha Vampire.
-But he gets what he needs, so he gives the monster what he asks too -- not to hurt any other vampires like he did before, to exchange for a name that hopefully is a real deal and knows the pathway to the Purgatory.
+Castiel knows that too well, and so does the Alpha vampire.
+But he gets what he needs, so he gives the monster what he asks for -- not to hurt any other vampires like he did before, in exchange for a name that hopefully is the real deal and knows the pathway to Purgatory.

-Castiel gives him his words.
-"But I can't promise other hunters would do the same, the vampires would still get killed."
+Castiel gives him his word.
+"But I can't promise other hunters will do the same, the vampires would still get killed."

 The Alpha shrugs.
-"A few of you kill a few of us, some of my children feed on some humans, that's called balance.
+"A few of you kill a few of us, some of my children feed on some humans -- that's called balance.
 That's nature.
-Only what you were doing, wiping out the board to get to me, that's something I cannot allow.
+Only what you were doing -- wiping out the board to get to me -- that's something I cannot allow.
 I have to protect my children, that you must understand."

 Castiel does not answer.